Manel-Bel/BomberMan_mini/README.md

 **To plant a bomb**, use the symbol $ .

 **To quit** the game when you are in the graphical interface, use ~ .

+**To send chat messages to team members**, use the symbol @ before entering the message.